JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: Generic Data Exchange Runtime System

 We use the reconfiguration-transition system to model an `upper bound' of what configurations can be traced by the system at runtime.
 It is useful, because even at this level of abstraction, we observe \Cref{def:reconfigs_grow}: reconfigurations are \textit{growing} (\Cref{def:growing}), preserving everything already stated and enacted.
 Recall from \Cref{def:dynamic_configurations} that this implies is the premise of important generic results such as \Cref{thm:enacted_effect_pres_while_growing}: enacted effects are always preserved.

 \begin{lemma} $\mathit{reconfigs}\text{-}\mathit{grow}: \forall (c: \mathit{config},r: \mathit{reconfiguration}), \ \mathit{grows}(c, \mathit{reconfigure}(c,r))$. \end{lemma}

 Finally, we precisely characterise the dynamics of our runtime system with \Cref{def:update_step}, which induces the \textit{update} transition system over the configurations, realising the full granularity of execution, \eg, as we have implemented in Rust.
 Updates range over \textit{systems}, which supplement each configuration~$c$ with the agents' \textit{views} on~$c$, representing their partial knowledge of~$c$.
-For simplicity, we focus on agents views of \textit{statements} (which are needed for the primary operation of acting) and we omit the agents' views of \textit{enacted actions} (which are represented and managed similarly, but which are needed only for auditing).
+For simplicity, we focus on agents views of \textit{statements} (which are needed for the primary operation of acting) and we omit the agents' views of \textit{enacted actions} (which are managed similarly, but which are needed only for auditors, to discover actions to audit).

 The `main' updates (on the left) correspond to the reconfigurations: agents can state a message, enact an action, or replace the agreements.
-However, these updates additionally formalise the dependency of actors (who $\mathit{Enact}(a)$) on authors (who $\mathit{State}(m)$ for each $m \in \mathit{payload}(a)$): actors are must prove that their actions are sourced, where knowledge of each statement originates at its author, and must be communicated to the actor.
+However, these updates additionally formalise the dependency of actors (who $\mathit{Enact}(a)$) on authors (who $\mathit{State}(m)$ for each $m \in \mathit{payload}(a)$): actors must prove that their actions are sourced, where knowledge of each statement originates at its author, and must be communicated to the actor.
 The other updates (on the right) preserve the configuration, but let agents manipulate their views.
-First, agents expand their views via \textit{gossip}: for their own reasons, at their own pace, agents disseminate statements.
+First, agents expand their views via \textit{gossip}: at their own pace, for their own reasons, agents disseminate statements.
 Finally, agents can choose to forget statements.
 The freedom to forget is practical, \eg, to let agents avoid exhausting their storage in long-running systems.

-\Cref{lst:gossip_update} samples the Rust implementation, showing how the `gossip' update is implemented: it copies a stated message from one view into another.
+\Cref{lst:gossip_update} samples the Rust implementation, showing how the `gossip' update is implemented: gossip copies a stated message from one view into another.

 \begin{deffy} $\mathit{views} \coloneqq \mathit{agent} \rightarrow \mathit{message}$. \end{deffy}

 \begin{deffy} $\mathit{system} \coloneqq \mathit{config \times \mathit{views}}$. \end{deffy}

 \begin{deffy}[update] We inductively define $(\rightsquigarrow) \subseteq \mathit{system} \times \mathit{system} \coloneqq$